Hello.

 I believe that therapy is an intensely personal experience and feel deeply honored to be considered.
 I write about myself here in the hopes that you get to know me, where I come from, and how these experiences affect my therapy practice .

 I grew up in Houston as part of a very large family.
-They helped me understand the overt and implied racism I experienced as a brown woman in Texas.
-I felt angry, but my family showed me that sticking together would help.
-The care that I saw my family give to one another helped me realize that I wanted to help others.
+They were supportive yet unyielding with their high expectations.
+Growing up there, I experienced the overt and implied racism and sexism that is all too common for a brown woman in Texas.
+I felt angry and knew that I wasn’t the only one.
+My experiences helped me realize that I wanted to help others as they cope with feelings related to marginalization, racism, sexism, and injustice.

-I chose to move to Seattle and used graduate school as my excuse.
-I felt that it would be a refreshing, diverse place to be.
+I moved to Seattle to get my counseling degree because I felt that it would be a refreshing, diverse place to be.
 I was culture shocked by the generations and history of Asian Americans on the west coast.
-A particular story I remember is befriending someone my age whose grandfather had been in an internment camp and lost all of their land.
-I learned what it was like for his family to rebuild.
-Not only were Asian Americans rebuilding, they were making efforts to improve Seattle by becoming elected officials.
-I had never seen Asian Americans be part of the culture.
-I was used to being ignored and brushed aside.
-I learned to embrace myself as an AAPI woman here.
-Experiences like this help me help others as they explore who they are and how they show up.
+I experienced the comfort, safety, and strength brought on by being surrounded and supported by people that are like you.
+I learned to embrace myself as an AAPI woman.
+Experiences like this helps me help others as they explore who they are and how they show up.

 I’ve been counseling for 10+ years now, and it feels like I was born to do this.
-I’ve done it in many settings: schools, community mental health, and private practice.
+I’ve worked in many settings: schools, community mental health, and private practice.
 No matter where I’m practicing, the ultimate privilege is to help others live the lives they want to live.